Uniform global stability of switched nonlinear systems in the Koopman operator framework: Preliminaries

-From this point on, we define the Koopman operator in the Hardy space on the polydisk (see e.g. \cite{rudin1969function,rudin2008function,shapiro2012composition} for more details).
-This choice is well-suited to the case of analytic vector fields that admit a stable hyperbolic equilibrium, where it allows to exploit convenient spectral properties of the operator.
+The Koopman (or composition) operator has been extensively studied in the Hardy space on the polydisk (see e.g. \cite{rudin1969function,rudin2008function,shapiro2012composition} for more details).
+This choice of space is well-suited to the case of analytic vector fields that admit a stable hyperbolic equilibrium (see Assumption \ref{assump_hyperbolic}), where it allows to exploit convenient spectral properties of the operator.
+In particular, the standard orthonormal basis of unweighted monomials can be leveraged in this case and lead to practical corollaries of our main result.